 IDEA members are welcome to propose new working or task groups.
 Please send a brief description of this new group, a possible title, and what you would like to achieve as a group to Elaine Mahon, IDEA's Capacity Development Manager.
 The National Council makes the final decision on proposals for new groups.

 The IDEA Formal Education Working Group works on the many areas that IDEA is focusing on in the Formal education sector, including the reform of the Junior Cycle.
 We will shortly have a new convenor.
 In the meantime, to get involved contact the IDEA staff contact Sal Healy.

 Community Sector Working Group

 The IDEA Community Sector Working Group is currently focusing on developing a strategy and common vision for the adult and community education sector.
 To get involved contact the convenor Jennifer Harris Hennebry, or the IDEA staff contact Éimear Green.

 Quality and Impact Working Group

 The IDEA Quality and Impact Working Group aims to explore the concept of "quality" in Development Education and support the development of good practice guidelines for the sector.
 Additionally it provides support to its members in developing skills relating to impact measurement and also promotes discussion within the sector on quality and impact.
-To get involved contact the convenor Mags Liddy or IDEA staff contact Elaine Mahon.
+To get involved contact the convenor Mags Liddy or the IDEA staff contact Elaine Mahon.
 For more information on work carried out by the group, visit our Quality and Impact page